zbicin/zbicin.github.io/source/_posts/OOP-in-AngularJS-within-minutes-1-Defining-a-class.md

  - JavaScript
 ---

-# OOP in AngularJS within minutes - #1 Defining a class

 When it comes to object oriented programming, JavaScript is a little bit weird in comparison with other (preferably C-like) languages.
 The same holds true while working with AngularJS.

 The topic has been already covered in the Internet multiple times.
 If you're looking for a comprehensive article, just google it up.
 This blog post is intended to be used more like a handnote or a cheatsheet, so I'll try to keep it extremally concise.